ozh/cadrephoto/README.md

 The principle is the following:

-- A Raspberry Pi running a Python script displays a photo on an eink screen
+- Raspberry Pi runs a Python script displaying photos on an eink screen
 - It checks at regular intervals for new emails on a given email account
 - When a new email with a photo arrives, the photo is displayed on the screen
 - Email sender and photo frame owner receive an email notification